-Manitoba's total GHG emissions were 21.7 megatonnes (MT) in 2017.
+Manitoba's total GHG emissions were 21.7 megatonnes (Mt) in 2017.
 Of that amount, 91% of all emissions came from three sources: transportation, agriculture, and stationary combustion, in that order.
 Transportation accounted for 39% of GHGs, agriculture for 31%, and stationary combustion in buildings and houses, for example, for 21%.
 These are the areas we must concentrate our efforts to reduce emissions in Manitoba.
-Compared to Canada as a whole, Manitoba has a larger proportion of transportation and agriculture emissions.
-This reflects the important contribution of these sectors to the provincial economy.